 Method

-1. For the Dipping Sauce: Combine all the ingredients for the dipping sauce in a deep bowl.
+For the Supercharged Sauce: Combine all the ingredients for the dipping sauce in a deep bowl.
 Mix well with a spoon.
 Cover and put in the fridge until chicken is ready.